jin3107/jin3107/README.md

 # 💫 About Me:
-Hi, I'm Rainy – an IT student at Tien Giang University.<br>I'm passionate about .NET, Web Development, and constantly improving my Backend skills.
+Hi, I'm Rainy – an IT student at University.<br>I'm passionate about .NET, Web Development, and constantly improving my Backend skills.

 ## 🌐 Socials: